bachmh/personal_work/README.md

 # personal_work
-personal projects, mostly related to finance
+personal projects, mostly related to finance and in python.